 The seeds of the TeamSTEPPS-based program were sown in 2015, by student-veterans Richard Lang '19 (above left) and Kevin Fitzpatrick '19 (above right).
-They compared their early clinical experiences and observed areas where better teamwork and communication could improve outcomes, if health care teams would apply principles similar to those followed in the military.
+They compared their early clinical experiences and observed areas where better teamwork and communication could improve outcomes, if health care teams would apply principles similar to those followed in the military. fter four years of meticulous research, planning, and initial implementation, their pilot team-building initiative is receiving significant local and even national attention.
+It is ready to move to the next level: changes in the health care system culture.

-The seeds of the program were sown in 2015, by then-first-year (M1) student-veterans Richard Lang '19 and Kevin Fitzpatrick '19.
+The seeds of the program were sown in 2015, by then-firstyear (M1) student-veterans Richard Lang '19 and Kevin Fitzpatrick '19.
 Lang is a U.S. Naval Academy graduate and Pat Tillman Foundation Scholar with 12 years of active duty service as a Navy F/A-18 jet pilot and instructor at the Navy Fighter Weapons School (popularly called TOPGUN).